prism-pdp/prism-sol/README.md

-# dpduado-sol
+# prism-sol

 ## Description

-dpduado-sol is a solidity project for dpduado.
+prism-sol is a solidity project for prism.
 This project is created from [foundry][link:foundry].

 ## Tips for developers